Massage for Stress Relief: Can It Lower Cortisol Levels?

 May 26, 2026

 In our fast-paced world, stress has become an unwelcome constant for many.
 From demanding schedules to chronic aches, the pressures of daily life can take a significant toll on both mind and body.
-One of the most impactful ways stress manifests internally is through the release of cortisol, often dubbed the “stress hormone.”
-High cortisol levels, sustained over time, can lead to a host of health issues, including fatigue, anxiety, weight gain, and impaired immune function.
+This constant pressure often overactivates the HPA axis, leading to the release of cortisol, often dubbed the “stress hormone.”
+High cortisol levels, sustained over time, contribute to increased allostatic load and can lead to a host of health issues, including fatigue, anxiety, weight gain, and impaired immune function.
+This leads many to wonder: can massage lower cortisol levels effectively?
+At Healthy Balance Bodyworks in Greenville, Michigan, we firmly believe in the profound therapeutic power of touch.
+The good news is, scientific research strongly supports the idea that professional massage therapy is not

 This leads many to wonder: can massage lower cortisol levels effectively?
 At Healthy Balance Bodyworks in Greenville, Michigan, we firmly believe in the profound therapeutic power of touch.
 The good news is, scientific research strongly supports the idea that professional massage therapy is not only a fantastic way to unwind but also a powerful tool for reducing physiological stress markers, including cortisol.